 How long has SunBug been installing solar systems?

 Does the system work if there’s a power outage?

-No. The system is Bed to the utility and for safety reasons only operates when power from the utility is available.
-Battery back up systems are costly and environmentally unfriendly. .
+No. The system is fed to the utility and for safety reasons only operates when power from the utility is available.
+Battery back up systems are costly and environmentally unfriendly.

 Who is SunBug Solar?

 SunBug Solar is a locally owned and operated solar energy consulting and service company offering solar solutions for community organizations, businesses, schools and homeowners.
-Our process is precise and includes feasibility, financing, design, construction, commissioning and operation.
-SunBug is designing and installing the 200 panel, 50 kW array on thie historic South Church in Andover, MA.
-SunBug is first and foremost a practical solar energy company.
-Our goal is widespread solar adoption, which is why we parttnered with MIP&L and HEET to create this program.
+Our precise process includes feasibility, financing, design, construction, commissioning and operation.
+SunBug is designed and installed the 200 panel, 50 kW array on the historic South Church in Andover, MA.
+We are first and foremost a practical solar energy company.
+Our goal is widespread solar adoption, which is why we partnered with MIP&L and HEET to create this program.